 This is where Bajan’s go to relax with their families and where they often rent beach houses for a complete change of scenery.
-There is something so magical about the east coast and it is where a lot of the island’s musicians go for their inspiration.
+There is something so magical about the east coast, and it is where a lot of the island’s musicians go for their inspiration.

 Beach Culture is a big part of Barbadian life, from children through to pensioners; everyone enjoys spending time at the beach.
 Being on an island and being surrounded by many beautiful beaches you will be spoilt for choice as to which one to visit first.

-Most mornings, from first light you will see school children taking a ‘sea bath‘ as it is known in Barbados, and swimming right next to them you will see elderly ladies and gentleman – all of whom start their day with an early morning dip.
+Most mornings, from the first light you will see school children taking a ‘sea bath‘ as it is known in Barbados, and swimming right next to them you will see elderly ladies and gentleman – all of whom start their day with an early morning dip.

-Bajan’s are very keen on exercise and in the early morning you will find people doing their work out on the beach and walking their dogs before they start work.
+Bajan’s are very keen on exercise and in the early morning, you will find people doing their work out on the beach and walking their dogs before they start work.
 Local people like to go to the beach very early in the morning and in the late afternoon when the sun isn’t too hot.

 You can also sit down by the careenage at one of the waterfront café’s and soak up the atmosphere as charter fishing boats come and go.

 You can also visit some of the historical sites in the city such as the Parliament Buildings – Barbados has the third oldest parliament in the Commonwealth.

 There are also two beautiful cathedrals – St. Michaels and St. Patrick’s, there is also the Jewish Synagogue, one of the oldest in the world – all of which will give you an insight into how important religion is in Barbadian society.

 Also in Bridgetown, you will find the home of the nation’s highest passion – cricket!
 Kensington Oval was recently the host to the final of the ICC Cricket World Cup in 2007.